-Learning Japanese doesn’t have to be a difficult and tiresome process.
-Luckily, learners can simplify, make it enjoyable, and benefit significantly from the podcast.
+Learning Japanese doesn’t have to be difficult and tiresome.
+Luckily, the podcast can simplify it, make it enjoyable, and significantly benefit learners.

-Learning languages with pre-recorded audio isn’t something new form of study.
-On the opposite, this approach has long been a practical approach to studying.
+Learning languages with pre-recorded audio isn’t a new form of study.
+This approach has long been practical.

 This is how children learn languages during their primary schooling.
-In this way, the brain is imitated similarly, resulting in the same effect.
+In this way, the brain is imitated, producing the same effect.
 So, correctly pronouncing sounds is more true-to-life and authentic.

 Technological progress, smartphones, and the internet have made several language tools available.